mmreko/myblog/content/posts/day-15.md

-So every once in a while, I find an oportunity to create a challenge for myself and see if I am capable of completing it.
+So every once in a while, I find an oportunity to create a challenge like this for myself and see if I am capable of completing it.
 Actually, it's not even about completing it; here, unlike in functional programming, the value lies in side effects, and not in the end result.
 A challenge like this gives me a target to reach, but - as strange as that sounds - it does not make that target the ultimate goal.
 Of course it will give me a sense of success once I complete all 99 _katas_, but the code I produce will be more or less unusable.
 Probably no one will ever look at it again, including me.